newcoderua/jQueryLight/README.md

 ## How to use this jQueryLight
 1. Clone or download repo
 2. Navigate to the folder then to the lib folder.
-3. Copy dom_node_collection.js and main.js and paste it into javascript folder in your project.
+3. Copy main.js and paste it into javascript folder in your project.
-4. Before use in main.js file get rid of very first line, in dom_node_collection - delete last line(module.exports).
-5. Make sure that your webpack for project is watching.
-6. Use $l is dev console of your project.
+4. Use $l in dev console of your project.